ispras/spark-openstack/README.md

     all parameter values are same as for `launch` command

+* All tools can be installed both during cluster creation and on an existing cluster.
+  If a cluster has already been created, remove the option `--create`.
+This will speed up the deployment process.

 # Optional goodies

 ## Select Java version to use on the cluster